munificent/game-programming-patterns/book/prototype.markdown

 * Behavior goes through a level of indirection -- delegating to the prototype -- and is stored on a separate object that represents the set of methods shared by all objects of a certain type.

-Call me crazy, but that sounds a lot like my description of classes above.
+Call me crazy, but that sounds a lot like my description of classes earlier.
 You *can* write prototype-style code in JavaScript (*sans* cloning), but the syntax and idioms of the language encourage a class-based approach.

 Personally, I think that's a <span name="good">good thing</span>.
 Like I said, I find doubling down on prototypes makes code harder to work with, so I like that JavaScript wraps the core semantics in something a little more classy.